Hesperian Health Guides

 - Headache, dizziness, or tiredness

-Rest for about 24 hours and take a mild painkiller such as paracetamol or acetaminophen, but do not give ibuprofen or aspirin because they can worsen any bleeding inside the head.
+Ask her to rest for about 24 hours and give paracetamol (acetaminophen) for the pain, but do not give ibuprofen or aspirin because they can worsen any bleeding inside the head.
 Watch the person for the first 24 hours.
 If she goes to sleep, wake her every few hours to see if she can still answer questions and think clearly.
 In the hours after the injury, if the person becomes more confused, gets a headache that gets worse and worse, or loses consciousness or has a seizure, there is likely bleeding inside the skull and immediate medical help is needed.

 Signs of severe brain injury